AZO234/NP2kai/README.md

 Select button: Escape key
 Start button: Return key

-You can custom keycode for button.
+By setting Joy2Key mode to 'Manual', you can custom keycode for button.
 Change 'lrjoybtn' value in system/np2kai/np2kai.cfg.
 This value is little endian and 12 values ​​of 16bits(2Bytes) are arranged.
 Write the key code of RETROK (see libretro.h) to this value.